fargeo/djangomeetup/index.md

 ]
 ```

 ---

 ## Localization

+.big[
-- MegaJ included localization to Arabic, but using .NET framework.
+- MegaJ included localization to Arabic, but using .NET framework

-- Arches developers can easily internationalize static content with Django.
+- Arches developers can easily internationalize static content with Django

-- Internationalization allows Arches to be instantly ready for localization.
+- Internationalization allows Arches to be instantly ready for localization
+]

 ---

 ## Project Paradigm

+.big[
-- Arches itself designed to be customized.
-Not just the data model.
+- Arches itself designed to be customized - not just the data model

-- We created a command, inspired by Django, to deploy the framework of your own Arches project.
+- We created a command, inspired by Django, to deploy the framework of your own Arches project

-- Allows implementors to create and modify their own templates without overwriting core Arches code.
+- Allows implementors to create and modify their app without overwriting core Arches code
+]

 ---
 <!-- Jeff -->